Arizona Desert Palm Trees

 Sago Palm Problems & Disadvantages

-POISONOUS: Major Problem, as any part can be Lethal to People and Animals if eaten.
+POISONOUS: Major Problem, as any part can be Lethal to Your Pet Animals Especially Dogs - if eaten.
 Especially the seeds.
 From the toxin cycasin.
 If you must handle it, protect your hands & arms, as toxins can be absorbed by skin.
+Therefore It also Harms People.

 INSECTS or DISEASES: Possibility of Scale & Mealybug Insect attack.